-All candidates seeking admission to the Educational Technology Program must have:
+All candidates seeking admission to the Educational Technology Program must:

-- A valid Illinois professional educator license (early childhood, elementary, secondary, special PreK-12, or preschool-age 21). - Be in a current full-time teaching position, and have one or more years of teaching experience in a PreK-12 setting. - Passage of the Illinois Basic Skills Test, TAP Test of Academic Proficiency or ACT plus writing composite score of 22 or higher. - A completed Graduate Application for Admission (aurora.edu/auapply). - Transcripts (official, sealed in envelope) from the last degree earned: undergraduate degree indicating a GPA of 2.75 or higher or a graduate degree indicating a GPA of 3.0 or higher, both based on a 4.0 scale.
-Aurora University accepts official electronic transcripts at AU-ETranscripts@aurora.edu. - A current resume documenting teaching and experience using technology to increase student achievement. - A recommendation from your current building principal or direct supervisor.
+- Have a valid Illinois professional educator license (early childhood, elementary, secondary, special PreK-12, or preschool-age 21). - Be in a current full-time teaching position, and have one or more years of teaching experience in a PreK-12 setting. - Complete the Graduate Application for Admission (aurora.edu/auapply). - Submit transcripts (official, sealed in envelope) from the last degree earned: undergraduate degree indicating a GPA of 2.75 or higher or a graduate degree indicating a GPA of 3.0 or higher, both based on a 4.0 scale.
+Aurora University accepts official electronic transcripts at AU-ETranscripts@aurora.edu. - Submit a recommendation from your current building principal or direct supervisor.